Bear Optical Square

-The double prismatic optical square, also called double prism, has two prisms.
+The double prismatic Bear Optical Square, also called double prism, has two prisms.
 The two prisms are placed in such a way that it is possible to look at the same time at a right angle to the left and to the right; in addition the observer can look straight ahead of the instrument through openings above and below the prisms.
 It is therefore possible to see the base line and the perpendicular line at the same time; no assistant is needed to check if the operator is standing on the base line, as is the case with the single prismatic square.

 Setting out a right Angle using a Double Optical Square

 Step 1 – The observer holds the instrument vertically above peg (C) on the base line.
 This can be checked with the plumb bob (see below) The instrument is slowly rotated until the image of pole (A), is in line with the image of pole (B)

 Step 2 – The observer then directs the assistant, holding pole (D), in such a way, that seen through the instrument, pole (D) forms one line with the images of poles (A) and (B) (see below) The line connecting pole (D) and peg (C) forms a right angle with the base line.

 Setting out a Perpendicular line using a Double Optical Square